salimfadhley/eztable/readme.md

 EZTable
 =======

 EZTable is a lightweight python table library.
+It is designed to be as easy as possible:

+It's easy to install because it's pure python, and is packaged both sdist (.tar.gz format) and also as a Python Wheel.

 It provides a class called Table  which is suitable for representing one-dimensional tables (e.g. time-sequences).

 It is suitable for data analysis tasks.